 But Digital Telepathy is only one example.
 You have to find a model that is the right fit for your market, your business and the products and services you’re selling.

-Wondering how to make a Managed Services model work for you?
-Keep reading.
+Wondering how to make a managed services model work for you?
+We have a few tips to share.

 The first thing you have to do is to provide outstanding technical support.
 This will help you get your foot in the door.
 Businesses rarely look for IT consultants if everything is going well.